techpubs-mf/style-guide-original/docs/lists.md

 ### Example

 The following example of a bulleted list contains a complete lead-in sentence.
-Each item in the list uses parallel construction and doesn't contain more than 1 phrase.
+Each item in the list uses parallel construction and doesn't contain more than one phrase.

 You can use the following types of Search Processing Language (SPL) commands: